manjureddy7/feature-with-flags/README.md

 ```
 ## Internals

-In this section, we will discuss the internals of Flagger4j library.
+In this section, we will discuss the internals of feature-with-flags library.
 #### Feature Flag Configurations Object

-Flagger4j accepts two types of objects as parameters at the time of initialization.

-Type1: Normal configuration Object

-Type2: Configuration from CCM2

 #### Type 1: normal configuration object

-Flagger4j expects feature flag configurations object in the below shape
+feature-with-flags expects feature flag configurations object in the below shape

  - Sample configuration
 ```javascript